Beardstown, Illinois: 2020 census

+Income and poverty

 The median income for a household in the city was $43,425, and the median income for a family was $49,500.
 Males had a median income of $36,764 versus $25,108 for females.
 The per capita income for the city was $20,599.
 About 20.2% of families and 22.4% of the population were below the poverty line, including 25.1% of those under age 18 and 10.0% of those age 65 or over.

 History

 Beardstown was first settled by Thomas Beard in 1819; he erected a log cabin at the edge of the Illinois River, from which he traded with the local Native Americans and ran a ferry.
 The town was laid out in 1827 and was incorporated as a city in 1896.
 During the Black Hawk War in 1832, it was a base of supplies for the Illinois troops.

 Thomas Beard's son, Edward "Red" Beard, a noted gambler and saloon keeper of the Old West, was killed in a gunfight in Kansas in 1873 by "Rowdy Joe" Lowe.
 Earlier, he had built a two-story brick building which was used for 85 years as a store and inn.
 This inn is alleged to have sheltered Abraham Lincoln on his visits to Beardstown, but that is legend and unconfirmed.
 The building was demolished and replaced by a post office.
 William Henry Herndon, Lincoln's Springfield law partner, claimed that Lincoln contracted syphilis from a prostitute in Beardstown, an incident author Gore Vidal colorfully recounts in his historical novel Lincoln (1984).

 The Beardstown Courthouse was the site of a famous trial which helped build Abraham Lincoln's reputation as a lawyer after he used a copy of a farmer's almanac to undermine the credibility of the prosecution's key witness.
 The scene was later depicted in a painting by Norman Rockwell.
 A Lincoln Museum is on the second floor of the courthouse along with many Native American relics.